 Thomas Hodgson is a philosopher who works on philosophy of language, metaphysics, and philosophy of mind.

-Thomas Hodgson was a University Tutor at the School of History, Anthropology, Philosophy and Politics at Queen’s University Belfast.
+Thomas Hodgson is a Specially Appointed Research Professor at the School of Philosophy and Sociology at Shanxi University.

-Thomas Hodgson got his PhD in Philosophy from the University of St Andrews in 2013.
-He was a member of the Arché research centre.
+Thomas Hodgson got his PhD in Philosophy from the University of St Andrews.
+He was a member of the Arché research centre as part of the Arts and Humanities Research Council funded project Contextualism and Relativism.
 His thesis is titled Propositions: An Essay on Linguistic Content.
 His supervisors were Herman Cappelen and François Recanati.